lezcano/geotorch/README.rst

 Of course, this ``with`` statement may be used simply inside the forward function where the parametrized layer is used several times.

-These ideas fall in the context of parametrized optimization, where one wraps a tensor ``X`` with a function ``f``, and rather than using ``X``, we use ``f(X)``.
+These ideas fall in the context of parametrized optimization, where one wraps a tensor ``X`` with a function ``f``, and rather than using ``X``, uses ``f(X)``.
 Particular examples of this idea are pruning, weight normalization, and spectral normalization among others.
 This repository implements a framework to approach this kind of problems.
 The framework is currently `PR #33344`_ in PyTorch.
 All the functionality of this PR is located in `geotorch/parametrize.py`_.

 As every space in GeoTorch is, at its core, a map from a flat space into a manifold, the tools implemented here also serve as a building block in normalizing flows.
 Using a factorized space such as LowRank it is direct to compute the determinant of the transformation it defines, as we have direct access to the signular values of the layer.